Top 5 Test Management Tools | DeviQA

 Test case management

-Once created, tests can be retrieved from the library and reused, and the same test can be used for different variables with step parameters.
+Once created, tests can be retrieved from the library and reused again, besides the same test can be used for different variables with step parameters.
 All results are correlated across various releases and products.

 Test sets and runs

 Users can refine steps and cycles before or during execution.
 Test Set shifts can be used for instant test suites with different variables.
 PractiTest application lifecycle management solution enables automation launch and result integration.
-Additionally, users can track intuitive testing trends with exploratory testing defining charters, making various annotations, and reporting bugs from the runs.
+Besides, users can track intuitive testing trends with exploratory testing defining charters, make various annotations, and report bugs from the runs.

 Requirement management

-The system displays all requirements and user stories that can be linked to test cases to achieve better visibility into the project's status.
+System displays all requirements and user stories that can be linked to test cases to achieve better visibility into the status of a project.

 Issue management

-PractiTest has internal issue management and built-in 2-way integration with leading bug tracking solutions such as Jira, Azure DevOps, Pivotal Tracker, YouTrack, CA Rally, and others.
+Practitest has internal Issue management and built-in 2-way integration with leading bug tracking solutions such as Jira, Azure DevOps, Pivotal Tracker, YouTrack, CA Rally, and others.
 All issues can be tracked with traceability and personal assignments.
-Bug issues are created automatically directly from test runs based on information detected by testers.
-The anti-duplicate bug mechanism helps save time.
-Users receive email notifications about issue updates.
+Bug issues are created automatically directly from test runs regarding information detected by testers.
+The anti-duplicate bug mechanism helps to save time.
+Users get email notifications about issue updates.

 Data structuring